MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/05/devtools-102.md

 See also:
 *  [Persisting the Inspect tool's tooltip and grid color overlay](../../../css/inspect.md#persisting-the-inspect-tools-tooltip-and-grid-color-overlay) in _Analyze pages using the Inspect tool_.
-*  [Inspect an element on the page](../../../accessibility/navigation.md#inspect-an-element-on-the-page) in _Navigate DevTools with assistive technology_.
+*  [Persisting the Inspect tool's tooltip and grid color overlay](../../../accessibility/navigation.md#persisting-the-inspect-tools-tooltip-and-grid-color-overlay) in _Navigate DevTools with assistive technology_.

 <!-- ====================================================================== -->